scripting/myLogseqBlog/README.md

 1. twScreenName -- your Twitter screen name.

-2. logSeqJournalFolder -- the path to your LogSeq journals folder.
+2. logSeqJournalFolder -- the path to your LogSeq journals folder that we will build your blog from.

 3. opmlJournalFile -- optional, a path to the OPML file that myLogseqBlog generates.
 You don't need this file to publish your blog.